720kb/ndm/README.md

 ### B. Build the application

-_generate a Desktop application - the most convenient way_
+_Generate the Desktop application - the most convenient way_

-If you want to build your own executable:
+To build your own executable:

 `$ git clone <repo> && cd ndm`